 Frequently asked questions

-How is metadata supported in Portal for ArcGIS?
+How is metadata supported in ArcGIS Enterprise?

 The web-based editor uses the ArcGIS metadata format.
-The fields available for editing in the web editor are determined by the style configured by the organization.
+The fields available for editing in the web editor are determined by the style configured for the organization.
 The ArcGIS metadata format contains fields that can store all content in all metadata standards supported by ArcGIS.

 Is metadata automatically included when I publish a hosted layer?